ZwCreatePhoton/htmlmth/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** CreatePhotonW, htmlmth, @CreatePhotonW, email, HTMLMTH, Web server that applies HTML & HTTP evasions dynamically -->
+*** ZwCreatePhoton, htmlmth, @ZwCreatePhoton, email, HTMLMTH, Web server that applies HTML & HTTP evasions dynamically -->